 - Modular stands are re-usable kits that can be assembled in different ways.

 Exhibition halls are full of visual clutter.
 However, you don't have to spend a fortune to make an impact.
 Make your exhibition stand as open as possible and create an atmosphere that is welcoming and not intimidating.

 An effective stand design should have a focal point that will draw attention and add a wow factor.
 It will help to attract visitors and ensure they remember you.

 Some exhibitors use incentives or promotional gifts to attract visitors to their stand.
-These can be effective, especially if they are pertinent to your business, such as offering samples of your products.
+These can be effective, especially if they are genuinely useful to your target market, such as samples of your products.
 Sometimes, however, freebies can attract time-wasters.

-In fact, a pen and clipboard approach is friendlier and more effective, allowing you to ask more in-depth questions.
-You can establish whether the person in front of you has buying authority and find out what their needs and timescales are.
+In fact, a pen and clipboard approach can be friendlier and more effective, allowing you to ask more in-depth questions.
+You can establish whether the person in front of you has buying authority, and find out what their needs and timescales are.

-Exhibitions deliver excellent sales leads, and yet 75 per cent of leads don't get followed up.
+Exhibitions deliver excellent sales leads, and yet a high percentage of leads are never followed up.
 You will have collected your own list of prospects from the visitors that came to your stand.
 You may also have visitor contact details from the show organiser.

 You must honour any commitments you've made by sending information or quotes to anyone who requested them.
-Most importantly, make a list of the hottest prospects, rate your leads and get in touch.
+Most importantly, make a list of the hottest prospects, rate your leads, and get in touch to close the sale.